baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 ```
 ###`lexical_cast`
 If you wanted to have a Boost.Variant variable and cast it to another type to use in the `static_visitor` function to make the `int` act like a `string` as we did with Boost.Any, then you'd have to use the [lexical_cast](http://theboostcpplibraries.com/boost.lexical_cast) library to do so.
-The main function of the previous example would need to become:
+The main function of the previous example would need to become what's in [variant_lexical.cpp](https://github.com/baileyherms/rshell/blob/master/src/hw4/variant_lexical.cpp):
 ```
 variant<int, string> var;
 var = 4;